Review: 2017 Remington V3 Walnut Review Part One

 use.
 The V3 uses the same Weaver-style base as the Remington Versa Max.

-the torture-testing began all over again to make sure that the new
+the torture-testing began all over again to make sure that the non-vented gas block, exhaust tubes, and new

 forearm design eliminated issues, and that took time.
 Along the way, there

 was a debate about recoil pads.
 Originally, the V3 walnut was going